-Their eponymous debut EP has been well received, and was described as ‘one hell of a calling card’ in FATEA Magazine earlier this year.
-The Trials of Cato are now hard at work developing their debut album alongside their busy gigging schedule.
+Their eponymous debut EP has been well received, and was described as ‘one hell of a calling card’ in FATEA Magazine last year.
+Having caught the attention of industry heavyweights like Mark Radcliffe and Mike Harding, The Trials of Cato are now hard at work developing their debut album (due for release 2018) alongside their busy gigging schedule.

-The band’s live set includes both original and traditional material, featuring fretted instruments alone to achieve a musical presence not often heard on the modern folk scene.
-With tight instrumentation and rousing harmonies, the music is firmly rooted in the folk traditions of Ireland and Britain, yet the source material is decidedly contemporary.
+The band’s live set includes both original and traditional material, delivered wholly on fretted instruments (and a few surprises) to achieve a musical presence not often heard on the modern folk scene.
+Praised for the diversity of their material and influences, The Trials of Cato live show ‘invariably stuns audience wherever they play.’